-- Dual-credit courses – Even though the classes are on the high school transcript, the registrar must receive an official transcript from the college that granted the question.
+- Dual-credit courses – Even though the classes are on the high school transcript, the registrar must receive an official transcript from the college that awarded the credit.
 If you are not certain of the name of the college, contact your former high school.

 - AP or CLEP credit – Official scores must be sent directly to the registrar.